Communication about DAC6 and MDR

 To help achieve these goals, DAC 6 imposes a new reporting obligation on providers classed as intermediaries such as banks, lawyers, accountants and tax advisers.

-These providers are classed as intermediaries when they are situated in an EU member state and design, promote, implement or are aware of, cross border operations or arrangements creating a potential tax advantage.
+These providers are considered as intermediaries when they are situated in an EU member state and design, promote, implement or are aware of, cross border operations or arrangements creating a potential tax advantage.

 • the taxpayer’s identity;